 The Essential Fondue cookbook has 75 gooey recipes to try.
 It looks like you’ll be pretty busy testing them for “quality control!”

-If you’re looking for a nice chocolate fondue recipe pot, take a look at the Oster Electric Fondue Pot.
+If you’re looking for a nice fondue recipe pot, take a look at the Oster Electric Fondue Pot.

 I hope these ideas will help you create a beautiful meal for your friends and family.
 Fondue gatherings are among the best cozy dining ideas we can create at home.